botflakes/ASRockWiki/index.md

 > IMPORTANT NOTICE
 >
 > The ASRock Wiki will move to a new domain soon-ish!
 We will add a redirect until the current domain runs out in 2027! - As soon this move is done, we will also restructure it a bit including a new website design.
 So do not save any URLs they will most likely broke.
+> If you are already here via the new URL, you can ignore this.
+Otherwise New URL ➡️ [https://cornyy.de/asrockwiki](https://cornyy.de/asrockwiki)

 {: .note-title }
 > Information